 HAF programs establish bridges of access between the Latino community and trustworthy, socially responsible partners.

-We build trusting relationships with organizations and federal agencies to provide professional development and training opportunities for Latino/a college students and graduates.
+We build trusting relationships with organizations and federal agencies to provide professional development and training opportunities for people of color pursuing college degrees or recently graduated.

 HAF internship and fellowship programs offer unique work experiences and competitive packages for candidates.
 Programs provide extensive training, mentoring and professional development support to ensure that students have the tools, tips and knowledge to be outstanding contributors, navigate challenges and make the most of their experience.
 Through site visits, webinars, mentorship connections and links to the HAF network, participants are strongly positioned for success and high impact.